hamlet-io/docs/docs/how-to/define/adding-env-vars.md

 }
 ```

-Solution settings support providing text based environment variables, you can provide any data types as the Value and they will be converted to string escaped JSON values of the types provided.
+Solution settings support providing text based environment variables.
+You can provide any data types as the Value and they will be converted to string escaped JSON values of the types provided.
 They do not support providing files, such as certificates or configuration files.

 ## Setting Namespaces

-Setting Namespaces are a more complex approach to defining settings.
-Setting namespace collections are defined in a separate folder structure in the CMDB and allow you to define complex setting structures along with providing files that are staged in an object store and can be accessed from the component when required.
+Setting Namespaces is a more advanced approach to defining settings.
+Setting namespace collections are defined in a separate folder structure in the CMDB and allow you to define complex setting structures, as well as providing files that are staged in an object store and can be accessed from the component when required.

-The name of the setting namespace is defined based on the folder structure that you place a settings.json file into.
+The name of the setting namespace is defined based on the folder structure in which you place a settings.json file.
 This structure is based on the district you are deploying into.

 ### Example: External Mutual TLS API

-In this example our lambda function needs to connect to an external API that uses Mutual TLS to authenticate our system.
-To connect to the API we need to provide the lambda function with a few different settings
+In this example our Lambda function needs to connect to an external API that uses Mutual TLS to authenticate our system.
+To connect to the API we need to provide the Lambda function with a few different settings:

-- The API Url
+- The API URL
-- A Client Id which is used to identify if we are testing or in production
+- A Client ID which is used to identify if we are testing or in production
-- A public certificate file that the lambda function needs to present to the API
+- A public certificate file that the Lambda function needs to present to the API.

-By default hamlet assigns setting namespaces to components automatically based on the properties of the component, this includes details like the component name, the tier the component belongs to along with any instance or version details if they are being used.
+By default hamlet assigns setting namespaces to components automatically, based on the properties of the component.
+This includes details like the component name, the tier the component belongs to as well as any instance or version details if they are being used.

-Using the same Solution as our previous example
+Using the same solution as our previous example

 ```json
 {